The Challenges of Hyperparameter Tuning for Accurate Causal Effect Estimation: Methodology

+With the denominator being a simple linear CATE model that achieves the lowest loss.
 Similarly to $R^2$ that penalises constant-valued predictions, $\tauRisk_R$ treats linear CATE model as its baseline and hence penalises predicting constant effects.
 Higher is better, with a value of $1.0$ being a perfect score.
 Negative score suggests worse performance than predicting constant effects.

 Estimates of the nuisance functions $m(X)$ and $e(X)$ are obtained through \textit{cross-fitting}, same as with $\tauRisk_{plug}$.
 Consequently, the same base learners are used to obtain $\hat{m}(X)$ and $\hat{e}(X)$, that is, Decision Trees, LightGBM and Kernel Ridge.
 The only difference being the need to use regressors and classifiers to get $\hat{m}(X)$ and $\hat{e}(X)$ respectively.
 In addition, basic model selection is performed for both nuisance functions via stratified 5-fold CV \citep{kohaviStudyCrossvalidationBootstrap1995}.